 - Additional tutoring support for ESOL (English for Speakers of Other Languages) students.

-- Assessments in mathematics and English for all incoming students.
+- Math assessments for all incoming students.

 - Peer tutor training program that certifies tutors through the Association for the Coaching & Tutoring Profession (ACTP).